imagej/imagej.github.io/pages/Clojure_Scripting.md

 ### Importing classes

-{% capture includecontent %} lang=Clojure {% endcapture %}

-{% include importing-classes content=includecontent %}
+{% include importing-classes lang='Clojure' %} You can specify imports

-You can specify imports in Clojure in a few ways:
+in Clojure in a few ways:

 ``` clojure
 ; A single import.